 Visions of people drinking, chatting and eating in the dining car floated through our minds and we decided to check it out, to no avail.
-We went through each and every car on the train before asking one of the (grumpy) Mongolian women who work on the train.
+We went through each and every car on the train before asking one of the (grumpy) Mongolian women who worked on the train.
 There was no dining car and there wouldn’t be until we reached the border with Russia at midnight.

 Luckily, we figured the food would be expensive in the restaurant car anyways, so we brought food of our own.
 Sausage sandwiches, instant noodles and chocolate bars for lunch and dinner, and oatmeal for breakfast.

 When we first got on the train, we noticed lots of Mongolian people walking up and down the train with massive amounts of different products.
 Which seemed really weird to us – this was the Trans-Siberian Train, there shouldn’t be any vendors like that on board!
 What was actually happening was that they were trying to get other travellers to help hide their undeclared, illegal merchandise.
 Everything you can imagine was getting smuggled across: jeans, backpacks, horse riding boots, tea, blankets and more.
 Most of the products were purchased in China and were then going to be sold in Russia and Central Asia.

 We watched as most people (and ourselves) turned down this ridiculous proposal.
 The vendors then had no choice but to cram the loot under the floorboards in the train and behind secret compartments where luggage is stored.